Skip to content

 None of this would have been possible without YOU… donors, trip participants, fundraisers, field trip leaders, corporate sponsors, and Birdathon organizers/volunteers.
 We thank you and, more importantly, the birds of the Bay Area thank you.

-The month of fun Birdathon events culminated last Sunday, when about 100 GGAS members and friends gathered for the Birdathon Awards Celebration at the stunning Oakland Hills home of board member Alan Harper and his wife Carol Baird.
+The month of fun Birdathon events culminated last Sunday, when about 100 GGBA members and friends gathered for the Birdathon Awards Celebration at the stunning Oakland Hills home of board member Alan Harper and his wife Carol Baird.

 We announced the following Birdathon award winners: